javedali99/si2023-compound-flooding/README.md

 ### Background

 New York City is one of the most flood-prone areas in the United States, with a coastline that stretches for over 500 miles.
 As a hub of economic activity and population density, it is imperative to protect the city against the adverse impacts of flooding.
 The city has experienced several major flooding events in the past, including Hurricane Sandy in 2012, which caused over $19 billion in damages and claimed 43 lives.
 The city is also vulnerable to future flooding events, with sea levels projected to rise by 11 to 30 inches by the 2050s and 18 to 60 inches by the 2080s.
 The city is also expected to experience more frequent and intense precipitation events in the future, which will further exacerbate the risk of flooding.
 In this context, understanding the drivers of compound flooding and their interactions becomes even more important.
 This project aims to address this need by analyzing the contributions of various flood drivers to compound flooding in NYC.
-The project will use a combination of coupled modeling and machine learning approaches to quantify the contributions of various flood drivers to compound flooding in NYC.

 ## Objectives :dart:

 The primary objective of this study is to understand and quantify the contributions of various flood drivers to compound flooding in different parts of NYC under various storm and flooding scenarios.
+The project uses a combination of coupled modeling and machine learning approaches to quantify the contributions of various flood drivers to compound flooding in NYC.
 This knowledge will help in prioritizing simulation scenarios, optimizing the allocation of modeling resources, and devising more effective flood risk mitigation strategies.

 ## Data and Methodology :hammer_and_wrench: